 Introduction to SQL Outer Join

-In SQL, outer join refers to the fact that contents that are common to both the tables along with those which are uncommon are extracted as final output.
-Such a join between two or more tables facilitating data extraction in such a fashion is referred to as outer join.
+In SQL, outer join refers to the fact that contents that are common to both the tables along with those which are uncommon are extracted as the final output.
+Such a join between two or more tables facilitating data extraction in such a fashion is referred to as an outer join.

 Types of Outer Join

-In SQL we have three types of outer joins.
+In SQL, we have three types of outer joins.

 These are: